Lauren Jauregui: 2016–2021: Solo projects and collaborations

-2021–present: Prelude and Tour
+2021–present: Prelude and In Between

+Regarding her first solo album, it was scheduled to be released in 2020, but due to the COVID-19 pandemic, it was postponed to 2021.
 On September 15, 2021, Jauregui announced her debut solo project, Prelude, and a livestream performance via Moment House scheduled for October 14 and 15.
 She released the tracks "Colors" and "Scattered", featuring Vic Mensa, in October.
 On November 3, Jauregui released the track "On Guard", featuring singer 6lack.
 Prelude was released on November 5, 2021, via her independent record label Attunement Records.
 She also debuted a podcast, titled Attunement, in partnership with Patreon in March 2022.

 In April 2022 it was announced that Jauregui would be supporting American singer Banks on the North American leg of her Serpentina Tour in July and August 2022.
 On June 1, Jauregui announced that her tour, An Evening With Lauren Jauregui, would also extend to South America, passing through Brazil, Chile and Argentina in October.
 In September, the song "Piña" debuted on digital platforms as a partnership between Jauregui and rapper Snow Tha Product.
-On Friday (September 30), for logistical reasons, Lauren informed through her social networks that the shows in South America had been postponed to March 2023, in addition to adding Colombia and Peru to the list of countries.
-On October 28, Jauregui released the song "Always Love".
+On Friday (September 30), for logistical reasons, Lauren informed through her social networks that the shows in South America had been postponed to March 2023, in addition to adding Mexico, Colombia, Peru and the Dominican Republic to the list. country list.
+On October 28, Jauregui released the song "Always Love", the most emotional and raw ballad that the singer has released in all her career years.
+On March 31, 2023, the single "Trust Issues" was released.
+Both songs are part of the singer's new EP, entitled In Between, which had seven tracks and was released on May 26, 2023.